tfennelly/jenkins-js-samples/step-08-zombie-tests/README.md

 In this sample plugin, we modified <a href="../../../tree/master/step-06-handlebars-templates">step-06-handlebars-templates</a>
 a little so as the make it a small bit more interactive.
 We then added a simple integration test using [Zombie].

+> Also see <a href="../../../tree/master/step-07-jsdom-tests">step-07-jsdom-tests</a> as an example of how to do Unit Testing.

 ## How to run
 The easiest way to run this Jenkins plugin is to [use the standard Maven HPI plugin for Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial#Plugintutorial-DebuggingaPlugin).